 The Wide-Area Visualization Environment (WAVE) at UC Merced is one of many projects enabled by the Pacific Research Platform.
-This massive display, consisting of twenty 4k resolution screens, provides student and faculty researchers at UC Merced to work with the cutting-edge of virtual reality hardware.
+This massive display, consisting of 20 4k-resolution screens, provides student and faculty researchers at UC Merced the capacity to work with the cutting-edge of virtual reality hardware.
 WAVE is an exciting example of a tool that can reduce the gap between data collection and interpretation and the dissemination of that data to researchers and the public.

-“The WAVE at UC Merced is the highest resolution walk-in virtual environment on earth, using twenty 4K 3D screens.
+“The WAVE at UC Merced is the highest resolution walk-in virtual environment on earth, using 20 4K 3D screens.
 It is better than 20/20 visual acuity and matches the display to human eyesight, making it often look better than being there.
-It complements the original WAVE at UC San Diego, and the four library CAVEkiosks at UC Berkeley, UC Los Angeles, UC Merced, and UC San Diego, all tied together for daily telepresence over CENIC and the Pacific Research Platform,” said Tom DeFanti, Research Scientist at Calit2, University of California San Diego.
+It complements the original WAVE at UC San Diego, and the four library CAVEkiosks at UC Berkeley, UC Los Angeles, UC Merced, and UC San Diego, all tied together for daily telepresence over CENIC and the Pacific Research Platform,” said Tom DeFanti, research scientist at Calit2, University of California San Diego.

-“We are delighted that the WAVE is part of the Pacific Research Platform (PRP), which connects the UC campuses with other research universities to create a high-speed network for collaborative science and scholarship.
-It is the kind of application that all partners in CENIC and the PRP were hoping would be developed,” said Louis Fox, President & CEO of CENIC.
+“We are delighted that the WAVE is part of the Pacific Research Platform, which connects the UC campuses with other research universities to create a high-speed network for collaborative science and scholarship.
+It is the kind of application that all partners in CENIC and PRP were hoping would be developed,” said Louis Fox, president and CEO of CENIC.

-Innovations in Networking Awards are presented each year by CENIC to highlight exemplary innovations that leverage ultra-high bandwidth networking, particularly where those innovations have the potential to transform the ways in which instruction and research are conducted or where they further the deployment of broadband in underserved areas.
+CENIC presents the Innovations in Networking Awards at its annual conference to highlight the exemplary innovations that leverage ultra-high bandwidth networking, particularly where those innovations have the potential to transform how instruction and research are conducted or where they further the deployment of broadband in underserved areas.